Sanjayazhagan/Todo/README.md

 License

 📖 About
-This project is a Space-based To-Do List Manager that helps users stay organized by allowing them to create and manage multiple Spaces.
-Each Space acts like an independent workspace and contains its own To-Do List.

-Within each Space, users can:
+🔹 Space Management
+Create new Spaces to organize tasks by context (e.g., Work, Study, Personal)

-Create, edit, and delete tasks
+Edit and delete existing Spaces

-Pin important tasks to keep them at the top
+📝 To-Do List per Space
+Add tasks specific to each Space

+Edit task titles and deadlines

+Delete tasks when no longer needed

+✅ Task Controls
 Mark tasks as completed

-Assign deadlines to each task for better time management

-The project is designed for productivity enthusiasts who want to compartmentalize their tasks across different contexts (e.g., Work, Study, Personal) while retaining a simple and intuitive interface.

-Example:
+Pin important tasks to prioritize them

+Set and update deadlines

+🔍 Smart Filters
+Filter tasks by:

+All

+Pinned

+Completed

+Upcoming deadlines

+Quickly find what matters most

+🧠 Organized and User-Friendly
+Minimal, distraction-free interface

+Real-time updates with no reloads

+Contextual task grouping within Spaces

 This is a simple to-do list app built using React.
 It allows users to create, delete, and mark tasks as completed.

 ✨ Features
-🔹 Space Management
+🗂️ Space Management
-Create new Spaces for different contexts (e.g., Work, Study, Personal)
+Create multiple Spaces to organize tasks by category (e.g., Work, Study, Personal)

 Edit and delete existing Spaces

-📝 To-Do List per Space
+✅ To-Do List per Space
-Add tasks unique to each Space
+Add, edit, and delete tasks within each Space

-Edit task titles and deadlines

-Delete tasks when no longer needed

-✅ Task Actions
+Set deadlines for each task

-Mark tasks as completed with a single click
+Mark tasks as completed

 Pin important tasks to keep them at the top

-Set deadlines for each task

-🧠 Organized and User-Friendly
+🔍 Task Filtering
+Filter tasks by:

+All Tasks

+Pinned

+Completed

+Upcoming Deadlines

+💡 User Experience
-Clean, minimal UI for better focus
+Clean, intuitive, and responsive UI

-Instant updates without page refresh

-Tasks grouped and managed contextually within Spaces
+Real-time task updates

+Fully organized workspace per Space
 🛠 Tech Stack
 Frontend: React, Tailwind CSS